pamela-gutierrez/pamela-gutierrez/README.md

 ### Hi there, I'm Pamela Gutierrez 👋

 I'm a web developer interested in blending clean and efficient code with thoughtful and aesthetic frontend design.
 I'm a graduate of the UC Berkeley Full-Stack Development Bootcamp where I was able to grow my skills in both frontend and backend development.
 I've worked on a variety of a solo and collaborative projects using Javascript, jQuery, React, Node, Express, Handlebars are more.
 In addition to my technical skills I'm very much a people-oriented person and enjoy working in teams as well as in presentational and client oriented roles.
-I'm eager to keep learning, adding to my reportoire, and contributing to meaningful projects.
+I'm eager to keep learning, adding to my repertoire, and contributing to meaningful projects.

 ____________________________________
 📫&emsp;How to reach me: